 Mr. Lubinski is a member of the firm’s Real Estate, Development and Construction team.
 His varied transactional... | Read More

 Mr. Lubinski is a member of the firm’s Real Estate, Development and Construction team.
 His varied transactional real estate practice runs the life cycle of commercial development, with particular focus on real estate finance matters.
 Mr. Lubinski has extensive experience in the acquisition, disposition and financing of commercial properties.
 He is a Fellow in the American College of Mortgage Attorneys and a former Chair of the Hospitality, Timesharing and Common Interest Development Group of the Real Property Trust and Estate Section of the American Bar Association, and currently serves on several standing committees for the Section.Close

 Mr. Small is a nationally recognized real estate lawyer with over 38 years of experience successfully handling a broad... | Read More

 Mr. Small is a nationally recognized real estate lawyer with over 38 years of experience successfully handling a broad range of real property transactions.
-His practice heavily emphasizes the representation of community, regional and national banks and other institution lenders in commercial real estate lending and construction finance; acquisitions and dispositions of commercial real estate; representation of landlords and tenants in leasing transactions for retail, office and industrial properties; and commercial real estate development matters.
-Mr. Small is a frequent author and lecturer on various aspects of real property law and finance.Close
+His real estate practice heavily emphasizes the representation of community, regional and national banks, and other institution lenders in commercial real estate lending and construction finance; acquisitions and dispositions of commercial real estate; representation of landlords and tenants in leasing transactions for retail, office and industrial properties; and commercial real estate development matters, including preparation of construction contracts.Close